teegalas/fintech-qe-framework/README.md

 ---

-# 🧩 Framework Components Explained in Human English
+# 🧩 Framework Components Explained.

 ## 1. config/settings.py
 This is where your environment configuration lives.